By Jason Reyome

 “There are a significant number of litigants who fall into a gap because they cannot afford traditional big firm prices, but they earn too much to qualify for pro-bono services,” said Beth Cox of Cox & Koons.
 “The Modest Means Project provides a cost effective way for attorneys to reach those potential lower income clients.
 The program fits ideally with our firm’s principle that Hoosiers across all income brackets should be provided with the opportunity to receive legal representation.
 Therefore, our firm’s choice to join the panel was a no-brainer.”

-If you are interested in making a referral, please go to either indybar.org/familymodestmeans.docx or indybar.org/criminalmodestmeans.docx for a downloadable referral form complete with instructions.
+If you are interested in making a referral, please go to Indybar.org/familymodestmeans.docx.

-If you are interested in any other aspect of the program, or wish to join one of the panels, complete details regarding both programs can be found at indybar.org/modestmeans.
+If you are interested in any other aspect of the program, or wish to join the panel, complete details regarding both programs can be found here.